WUR-AI/diffWOFOST/docs/index.md

 ```

 !!! note
-    At the moment only two modules of `leaf_dynamics` and `root_dynamics` are
-    differentiable w.r.t two parameters of `SPAN` and `TDWI`.
-But the package is under
+    At the moment the package is under continuous development.
+So make sure that
-    continuous development.
-So make sure that you install the latest version.
+    you install the latest version.